TULiberalArts/Environmental-Studies/pages/faculty.md

 # meta-data variables
 title: Faculty
 description: >-
-  Environmental Studies faculty at Temple are experts in urban studies and planning, GIS, sustainability, development economics and more.
+  Meet our Environmental Studies program faculty!
+Our Environmental Studies faculty are experts in Geography and Urban Studies, Environmental Studies and GIS.
+Learn more about our faculty at the College of Liberal Arts at Temple University.
 keywords: 'Department of Geography and Urban Studies faculty, Environmental Studies faculty, Environmental Studies program'
 # custom variables
 sidebar: false